open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 | `net.sock.host.addr` | string | Local socket address.
 Useful in case of a multi-IP host. | `192.168.0.1` | Recommended |
 | `net.sock.host.port` | int | Local socket port number. | `35555` | Conditionally Required: [6] |

-**[1]:** `net.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
+**[1]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.

 **[2]:** If available and different from `net.peer.name` and if `net.sock.peer.addr` is set.

 **[3]:** If defined for the address family and if different than `net.peer.port` and if `net.sock.peer.addr` is set.

 **[4]:** If different than `inet` and if any of `net.sock.peer.addr` or `net.sock.host.addr` are set.
-Consumers of telemetry SHOULD accept both IPv4 and IPv6 formats for the address in `net.sock.peer.addr` if `net.sock.family` is not set.
+Consumers of telemetry SHOULD accept both IPv4 and IPv6 formats for the address in `net.sock.peer.addr` if `network.socket.family` is not set.
 This is to support instrumentations that follow previous versions of this document.

 **[5]:** `net.peer.name` SHOULD NOT be set if capturing it would require an extra DNS lookup.

 **[6]:** If defined for the address family and if different than `net.host.port` and if `net.sock.host.addr` is set.
 In other cases, it is still recommended to set this.

-`net.transport` has the following list of well-known values.
+`network.transport` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|